fish-shell/fish-shell/doc_src/tutorial.rst

     Mister Noodle

 In bash, this would have created two directories "Mister" and "Noodle".
 In fish, it created only one: the variable had the value "Mister Noodle", so that is the argument that was passed to ``mkdir``, spaces and all.
-Other shells use the term "arrays", rather than lists.

 You can erase (or "delete") a variable with ``-e`` or ``--erase``